boot-clj/boot-cljs/docs/compiler-options.md

 work nearly the same as without Boot-cljs main namespace, but this keeps the support for Boot-reload and others to use `:require`.

-Note: It could be possible for Boot-reload & co. to be set up using `:preloads`, but that would change the loading order and cause problems with current implementation of Boot-reload (check [#143](https://github.com/boot-clj/boot-cljs/pull/143) for some information.)
+Note: It would be possible for Boot-reload to use `:preloads` instead of `:require`, but that would change the loading order and cause problems with current implementation of Boot-reload (check [#143](https://github.com/boot-clj/boot-cljs/pull/143) for some information.)